by Texas Homesteader ~

 Repurposing A Lidded Glass Jar

-So these jars always have a job to do.
+So these repurposed jars will always have a job to do.
 Plus – not only have I saved something from the landfill, but these glass jars are FREE!

 Today this handy repurposed jar will be saving me time in the kitchen.
 Y’all know I’m a big fan of NOT being in the kitchen all day!
 I’ll be using this jar to quickly peel a whole head of garlic in seconds.
 Check this out, y’all.